jtr13/codehelp/R/reorder.md

 Notes:

--   Although it appears that the bars are ordered from hightest to lowest frequency count, in fact, they are ordered from lowest to highest, and plotted from the bottom up in a horizontal bar chart.
-If the order is wrong, you can add a minus sign to the variable which determines the order: `fct_reorder(movie, -gross)`
+-   Although it appears that the bars are ordered from highest to lowest frequency count, in fact, they are ordered from lowest to highest, and plotted from the bottom up in a horizontal bar chart.
+If you need to reverse the order, you can add a minus sign to the variable which determines the order: `fct_reorder(movie, -gross)` or use `fct_reorder(movie, gross) %>% fct_rev()`.

 #### (b) Using `geom_bar()` -- data is unbinned